 Our range of optional modules gives you the opportunity to specialise in a variety of complementary business, management and marketing subjects.

-Essex Business School, where this course is taught, is home to the ESRC Business and Local Government Data Research Centre, which helps local authorities and businesses across the UK to harness data more effectively.
+Many of the team at Essex Business School, where this course is taught, are also part of the national Business and Local Government Data Research Centre, which is based at the University and carries out research into issues impacting entrepreneurship and innovation, such as local economic growth and access to broadband.
 Not only does the centre have expert data analytics facilities, you’re taught by academics who are actively involved in researching big data and collaborating with businesses to solve real-world issues.

 Our School is home to an international community of students and staff.
 Across our two campuses, our current Masters students join us from more than 40 different nationalities.
 The University of Essex also offers a number of scholarship and discounts for Masters study, including tailored awards for international applicants.

-Our expert staff have world-class research reputations, with their work placing us 25th in the UK for research quality (The Times and Sunday Times Good University Guide 2019).
+Our expert staff have world-class research reputations.
 They’re at the forefront of real-world management and entrepreneurial issues, ensuring you experience the very latest teaching and thinking to prepare you for the modern business world.

 Our staff specialise in areas including: